foundry-rs/book/src/forge/invariant-testing.md

 ### Conditional Invariants

 Invariants must hold for the course over the course of a given fuzzing campaign, but that doesn't mean they must hold true in every situation.
 There is the possibility for certain invariants to be introduced/removed in a given scenario (e.g., during a liquidation).
-For this a dedicated testing contract must be used.
+For this a dedicated testing contract should be used.

+It is not recommended to introduce conditional logic into invariant assertions because they have the possibility of introducing false positives because of an incorrect code path.

 ## Target Contract Patterns

 When running invariant testing, especially against contracts with more complex logic, it is important to consider how the target contracts are used.

 There are three main patterns to use in invariant testing.

-### Bounded
-## Exclude Contracts
-## Defining Invariants